viasmo1/edem-airflow-practise/README.md

 - Add tags to the DAG
 - Set the `start_date` to a date in the past (a few days ago).
 What happens when you activate the DAG?
 - How would you prevent the behavior of the previous question?
-- Now imagine that you want the `catchup` to be true but you only want to execute 5 days.
-How would you do that?

 #### DAG debugging